ptstream/QtUPnP/README.md

     Do not forget to add to the path (global or QtCreator) the access to qtupnp.dll or change qtupnp library by a static library.

   - Linux "qt-opensource-linux-x64-5.8.0.run" installer download from https://download.qt.io/official_releases/qt/5.8/5.8.0/.
     A 64 bits is built.
-It has been tested on Kubuntu under VirtualBox and Ubuntu native.
+It has been tested on Kubuntu 17.10 and Ubuntu 18.04 under VirtualBox and Ubuntu 18.04 native.
     The actual pro file creates a static library.
-	To build QtUPnP without QtCreator, see linux-build folder (including Raspbian build).
+	To build QtUPnP without QtCreator, see linux-build folder.

   - MacOS Several users have built QtUPnP from the actual source code.